spxbhuhb/adaptive/lib/lib-app/readme.md

 > [!IMPORTANT]
 >
 > Server applications use the very same **REACTIVE** foundation as client side applications.
-> Server workers and services are stored in a tree of Adaptive fragments, just as the client
+> Server workers and services are stored in a tree of Adaptive fragments (just as the client
-> UI, there is no technical difference.
+> UI) there is no technical difference.
 >
 > This approach somewhat blurs the line between clients and servers.
 You can move functionality
 > easily from one side to another, dependencies permitting.